Replication crisis: Complex systems paradigm

 The dominant scientific and statistical model of causation is the linear model.
 The linear model assumes that mental variables are stable properties which are independent of each other.
 In other words, these variables are not expected to influence each other.
 Instead, the model assumes that the variables will have an independent, linear effect on observable outcomes.

 Social scientists Sebastian Wallot and Damian Kelty-Stephen argue that the linear model is not always appropriate.
 An alternative is the complex system model which assumes that mental variables are interdependent.
 These variables are not assumed to be stable, rather they will interact and adapt to each specific context.
 They argue that the complex system model is often more appropriate in psychology, and that the use of the linear model when the complex system model is more appropriate will result in failed replications.

-The linear causal assumptions underlying conventional statistics are being questioned across many scientific fields.

 Replication should seek to revise theories

 Replication is fundamental for scientific progress to confirm original findings.
 However, replication alone is not sufficient to resolve the replication crisis.
 Replication efforts should seek not just to support or question the original findings, but also to replace them with revised, stronger theories with greater explanatory power.
 This approach therefore involves pruning existing theories, comparing all the alternative theories, and making replication efforts more generative and engaged in theory-building.
 However, replication alone is not enough, it is important to assess the extent that results generalise across geographical, historical and social contexts is important for several scientific fields, especially practitioners and policy makers to make analyses in order to guide important strategic decisions.
 Reproducible and replicable findings was the best predictor of generalisability beyond historical and geographical contexts, indicating that for social sciences, results from a certain time period and place can meaningfully drive as to what is universally present in individuals.